 Sunnyvale Emergency Dentist

 Emergencies burst into your life unexpectedly causing disruption and chaos.
 In the case of a dental emergency, you can take comfort in knowing that Dr. Provines and his team at Peninsula Center for Implantology are ready to help.
-Whether your emergency is a knocked out (avulsed) tooth or a severe toothache, call the office that is closest to you—we have locations in Sunnyvale, and Freemont.
+Whether your emergency is a knocked out (avulsed) tooth or a severe toothache, call the office that is closest to you—we are located in Sunnyvale.
 We’ll be able to offer you advice on what to do until you can get to our office, and we’ll also schedule a same-day appointment if necessary.

 As a skilled periodontist and implantologist, Dr. Provines is an expert at tooth extraction.
 As a dentist, Dr. Provines work to help his patients save a damaged or infected tooth whenever possible.
 There are times, however, when extraction is unavoidable, and there are situations when emergency tooth extraction is required.